Roseville Rosebowl

 My hope is that you will have enjoyed Debate so much that you will be a lifetime supporter of the activity.

 I am a lay parent judge who competed in high school speech (extemporaneous speaking) for several years.
 I had limited experience with LD debate.
-This is my first time judging policy debate.
+This is my third year of judging Minnesota policy debate (vast majority of experience is Novice and JV).

 Policy Debate Judging Notes